 Joyce PooleHer finding that ivory poaching destroys the fabric of elephant society was instrumental to the decision to ban the international trade in ivory in 1989.
 Her understanding of male elephant behavior, and the importance of social learning and role models in elephant society have been key to the adoption of more humane elephant management practices.
-Joyce has written two books, numerous scientific papers and popular articles on the subject of elephant behavior and conservation, and has participated in scores of media projects.
-At the bottom of this page you can watch an animation with Joyce talking about her life passion, elephants, published on Nautilus 6 October 2016.
+As head of the Elephant Program of Kenya Wildlife Service from 1990-1994, Joyce was responsible for elephant conservation and management throughout Kenya.
+Her knowledge and enthusiasm inspired many Kenyans who hold key elephant management positions in the country today.
+In 1996, she was awarded a Smith College Medal for her elephant research, conservation and training in Africa.

 Link to CV Joyce Poole